-Epidemiological data supporting TG as a CVD risk factor
+Epidemiological Data Supporting TG as a CVD Risk Factor

 The association of elevated TG values with CVD remains controversial.
 Establishing TG level as an independent risk factor for CVD is confounded by its inverse metabolic relationship with HDL-c and the heterogeneity of TG risk lipoproteins.
-In addition, high TG levels are associated with small dense LDL, an atherogenic lipoprotein.
 Growing evidence suggests that an elevated TG level is an independent risk factor for CVD and represents an important biomarker of CVD risk because of their association with atherogenic remnant particles.
-A meta-analysis by Hokanson and Austin [4], showed increased plasma TG level is associated with a significant increase in risk of CVD independent of HDL-c level.
+A meta-analysis by Hokanson and Austin (4), showed increased plasma TG levels are associated with a significant increase in risk of CVD independent of HDL-c level.
 An overall relative risk (RR) for CVD of 1.32 for men and 1.76 for women per 1 mmol/L (~88.5 mg/dl) increase in TGs was noted.
 However, this analysis was limited to Caucasian study subjects.
-A non-overlapping meta-analysis involving data from 26 prospective studies in Asian and Pacific populations reported a RR for CVD of 1.8 (95% CI, 1.49 - 2.19), comparing subjects in the top fifth with the bottom fifth of triglyceride levels [19].
-Sawar et al. [20] reported data from two prospective cohort studies: the Reykjavik study and the European Prospective Investigational of Cancer (EPIC) - Norfolk study, which together comprised 44,237 western middle-aged men and women and total of 3582 incident cases of CVD.
-Comparing individuals with TGs in the top tertile with the bottom tertile, the adjusted odds ratio for CVD was 1.76 (95% CI, 1.39-2.21) in the Reykjavik study and 1.57 (95% CI, 1.10-2.24) in the EPIC-Norfolk study.
+A non-overlapping meta-analysis involving data from 26 prospective studies in Asian and Pacific populations reported a RR for CVD of 1.8 (95% CI, 1.49 - 2.19), comparing subjects in the top fifth with the bottom fifth of triglyceride levels (27).
+Sawar et al. (28) reported data from two prospective cohort studies: the Reykjavik study and the European Prospective Investigational of Cancer (EPIC) -Norfolk study, which together comprised 44,237 western middle-aged men and women and total of 3582 incident cases of CVD.
+Comparing individuals with TGs in the top tertile with the bottom tertile, the adjusted odds ratio for CVD was 1.76 (95% CI, 1.39

+- 2.21) in the Reykjavik study and 1.57 (95% CI, 1.10) - 2.24) in the EPIC-Norfolk study.
 However, adjustment for HDL-c substantially attenuated the magnitude of association of TG level with CVD.
-They also performed an updated meta-analysis of the Western population studies adding information to include a total of >10,000 CVD cases from 29 Western prospective studies involving a total of > 260,000 participants, and report an adjusted odds ratio of 1.72 (95% CI, 1.56-1.90) comparing top and the bottom tertiles of TG values [20].
-A more recent meta-analysis by Murad, et al. [9], included 35 studies with total of 927,218 subjects who suffered 132,460 deaths and 72,654 cardiac events, myocardial infarctions or pancreatitis; with odds ratio of 1.80 (95% CI, 1.31-2.49) for cardiac events, 1.31 (95% CI, 1.15-1.49) for myocardial infarctions and 3.96 (95%, CI 1.27-12.34) for pancreatitis.
+They also performed an updated meta-analysis of the Western population studies adding information to include a total of >10,000 CVD cases from 29 Western prospective studies involving a total of > 260,000 participants, and report an adjusted odds ratio of 1.72 (95% CI, 1.56 - 1.90) comparing top and the bottom tertiles of TG values (28).
+A more recent meta-analysis by Murad, et al. (9), included 35 studies with total of 927,218 subjects who suffered 132,460 deaths and 72,654 cardiac events, myocardial infarctions or pancreatitis; with odds ratio of 1.80 (95% CI, 1.31 - 2.49) for cardiac events, 1.31 (95% CI, 1.15 - 1.49) for myocardial infarctions and 3.96 (95%, CI 1.27 - 12.34) for pancreatitis.

-Genetic data linking TG to CVD
+Genetic Data Linking TG to CVD